-It could be concluded from this study that litter size at birth in mongrel rabbits did not significantly evolve over three generations of mass selection although observed responses were more than expected in all generations.
+It could be concluded from this study that litter size at birth in mongrel rabbits did not significantl evolve over three generations of mass selection although observed responses were more than expected i same as mentioned in note number 8. all generations.
 Birth traits evaluated alongside such as litter birth weight, number of kits born alive and kits' birth weight were not significantly influenced by mass selection on the criterion, although numerical increases in LBW and NBA and decrease in KBW were recorded.
 It is therefore recommended that genetic improvement approaches in litter size at birth maybe better served with other methods such as crossbreeding than mass selection.